IssALX23/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-This script prints the absolute path name of the current working directory.
+pwd : prints the absolute path name of the current working directory.\nls : display the contents list of your current directory.